pinterest/api-quickstart/python/README.md

 ## Additional Functionality

-After running the Quick Start, you should be able to run any of the use cases in the scripts directory:
+After running the Quick Start, you should be able to run any of the use cases in the scripts directory.
+Scripts that accept arguments use `argparse`, which ensures that the `-h` or `--help` argument shows usage documentation.
   * `get_access_token.py`: Quick start code that demonstrates the OAuth 2.0 flow and tests the authentication by reading the user profile using the `/v3/users/{user}/` [endpoint](https://developers.pinterest.com/docs/redoc/#operation/v3_get_user_handler_GET).
 Running this script with the `-w` parameter (`./scripts/get_access_token -w`) stores the access token in `../common/oauth_tokens/access_token.json` for future use.
   * `refresh_example.py`: Demonstrates how to refresh an access token.
   * `get_businesses.py`: Reads the `/v3/users/{user}/businesses/` [endpoint](https://developers.pinterest.com/docs/redoc/#operation/v3_get_linked_business_accounts_GET).
 This script will generate a 400 error if your application does not have access to the `read_advertisers` scope.
 To see any data, the authorized account needs to have linked business acounts.